mclegoman/luminance/ResourcepackGuide/AddingShaders.md

 The `"vertex"` and `"fragment"` fields are what code the gpu is actually running, which resolves to the same `assets/<namespace>/shaders/post/<id>.<type>` for a given `<namespace>:post/<id>` as the program files, with the <type> for vertex being .vsh, and fragment .fsh

-more information on this in [The Next Section](WritingShaderCode.md) (note that fragment shader is usually the important one, and that the vertex shader is *usually* `minecraft:post/sobel`, which doesnt actually have much to do with the sobel shader)
+More information on this in [The Next Section](WritingShaderCode.md) (note that fragment shader is usually the important one, and that the vertex shader is *usually* `minecraft:post/sobel`, which doesnt actually have much to do with the sobel shader)

 The actually important part here is the "samplers" section, which shows two samplers `"InSampler"` and `"PrevSampler"`, these are the names we saw earlier back in the post_effect